AgoraIO/agora_doc_source/en-US/markdown/Voice/start_call_audio_web_ng.md

-The Agora Voice SDK for Web makes it easy to embed real-time Voice Call into web apps.
+Real-time chatting immerses people in the sounds of human connections, keeping them engaged in your app longer.
+The Agora Voice SDK provides crystal-clear voice chat for your web, mobile and native apps.

-This page shows you the minimum code you need to add Voice Call into your Web app by using the Agora Voice SDK for Web.
+This page shows the minimum code you need to integrate crystal-clear voice chat functionality into your app using the Voice SDK for Web.

 # Understand the tech